 When looking for a top-notch VPN, the two most important things to look for are privacy and speed.
 While privacy is crucial to a good VPN, speed should not be overlooked.
-Faster speeds mean quicker file downloads and website load times, a better streaming experience, and just a better all-around experience.
+Faster speeds mean quicker file downloads and website load times, a better streaming quality, and just a better all-around experience.

 Why you should trust me: Here at PCWorld we’ve been testing computer hardware, software, and services since the 1980s.
 I’m continually testing all of the major VPNs on the market and many lesser-known services in order to curate a list of the very best VPNs across a variety of categories.
 For a more in-depth guide, you can check out the article on how we test VPN services at PCWorld.
 Below you’ll find my favorite lightning-fast VPNs and, below those, helpful advice about what to look for when choosing a fast VPN on your own.